-Betterment is a financial services company that offers investment, retirement, and cash management products to private investors as well as companies.
+Betterment is a financial services company that offers investment, retirement, and cash management products to retail investors as well as companies.

 Betterment makes money via its Digital and Premium plans, receiving compensation from partner banks, fees on debit card transactions, referral fees by promoting insurance packages, as well as through Betterment for Business and Betterment for Advisors.